-Great British Rail Sale: How does this ‘half-price’ train tickets offer work?
+Half-price train tickets: How does it work and what’s the catch?

 How quick should I buy?

 As soon as you can.
 One million tickets may sound like a large number, but compared with the usual numbers of rail journeys in a 33-day spell (more than 160 million) it is tiny.
-Many trains will sell out of cheap tickets very quickly..
+Many trains will sell out of cheap tickets very quickly.

 The Rail Delivery Group, which is coordinating the offer with the DfT and train operators, says: “The number of Rail Sale tickets offered by each participating Train Company will vary and are limited in number so we’re encouraging people to act quickly because when they’re gone, they’re gone.”